 - Business support

-- State & Federal Activations - arrangements and guidelines
+- State and Federal Activations - arrangements and guidelines

 Council has prepared a Post-Flood - Food Premises Information fact sheet (PDF,406kB) to provide guidance on how to manage a business following a flood event.